 May, 2011 - Tim Denney is assigned from WELS Seminary to be pastor at RLC.

-2014 - Church sanctuary is renovated with new pews, sound system, south exit doors, and window treatments.
+2015 - New metal roof is put on the church building.
+Church sanctuary is renovated with new pews, sound system, south exit doors, and window treatments.

 February 21, 2016 - RLC creates a Facebook page at www.facebook.com/redeemerlutheranbr/.